Week 7 NFL longshot parlay from proven model

 Effectively building NFL parlay picks can pay off big in your NFL betting strategy.
 NFL parlays come with a much greater risk than straight bets, but they also carry the potential of a much bigger reward.
 Before making any Week 7 NFL picks and parlays, you need to see the Week 7 NFL longshot parlay from SportsLine's proven computer simulation model that pays out well over $21,000 on a $10 bet.

-You can bet this NFL parlay using the latest DraftKings promo code, which offers $200 in bonus bets if your first $5 bet wins:
+You can bet this NFL parlay using the latest DraftKings promo code, which offers $300 in bonus bets if your initial $5 wager wins + 3 months of NBA League Pass:

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model is on a sizzling 42-25 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.